About Our Church

 Congregational Committee

-The Committee serves an important set of purposes within the congregation and they are reflected in the titles of the 9 subcommittees: Finance, Property, House, Reception, Magazine, Catering, ICT (Information, Communication & Technology), Hall Letting / Health & Safety, Church Grounds & Graveyard.
+The Committee serves an important set of purposes within the congregation and they are reflected in the titles of the 9 subcommittees: Finance, Property Maintenance, House, Reception, Newsletter, Catering, ICT (Information, Communication & Technology), Hall Letting / Health & Safety, Church Grounds & Graveyard.

 There are 28 men and women serving on our Congregational Committee: